 There are two things that I enjoyed above all in both about this course.

-First off, Mangan backs up his assertions with scientific evidence.
+Mangan backs up his assertions with scientific evidence.
 However, he like many “evidence-based” people today, he doesn’t simply take the studies at face value.
 He interprets them in an intelligent manner, tells you how they may be flawed and crucially; how they apply to you.

 In addition, he breaks down complex scientific subjects and makes them easy to understand.
 And even as someone who had good understanding of anti-aging prior to the course, I got plenty of new insights.